 While some GTA players are already looking forward to GTA 6, others are still trying to make the most of their remaining time in Los Santos.

-Regardless of whether you’re planning to deliver an hour long presentation on the potential profitability of stealing used cars for Simeon in the near future, make sure to follow us for more GTA 6 and GTA Online updates as new vehicles and more arrive.
+Regardless of whether you’re now trying to convince an IAA security guard that you’re just an innocent tunnel enthusiast, make sure to follow us for more GTA 6 and GTA Online updates as new vehicles and more arrive.